Skip to content

 Andy Bates: Oh easy one this.
 Bodo fish from the Amazon, Brazil.
 A fresh water prehistoric reptile looking thing that lives on the bottom of the river.
 They cook whole and then you have to crack in half.
 It literally tasted of white meat & mud.
 We were filming my Brazilian street food series and I was politely eating & swallowing in front of the chef/owner so as not to offend him.
 I later found out he can’t stand the fish and never eats it much to the amusement of my crew!

 Still Bored At Work?
-Then Check Out: Fast Food Advertising - Starve To Death!
+Then Check Out: Rick Stein Interview - From Venice To Istanbul!

 Bodo Fish Amazon Brazil